 We’d advise you to continue posting relevant news articles, links to your stock and behind the scenes photos and videos from your dealership.
 But here are some other ideas for more fun and entertaining posts that could come in handy.

 If you have a bundle of old grainy photographs of your dealership and cars that you used to sell, why not post a picture of one of them each week on Thursday?
 Simply write something along the line of: “Throwback Thursday: Here is another old picture of the dealership back in the day…” If you’re doing this on Twitter then be sure to use the hashtag – #ThrowbackThursday.

 People love these sorts of posts, especially car fans who will take great pride in knowing the answer.
 If you don’t have the resources to take nice pictures of a car on your forecourt then you could use old photos you’ve taken and crop them to make it more difficult.

-To do this you could take two cars and stick them next to each other and ask people which they prefer.
+To do this you could take two cars and stick them next to each other and ask people which they prefer, or even ask them which carving should win – like we did!
 You’d be surprised how many people will respond.

 As well as the ideas we’ve included so far, we thought we’d run you through a handful of other posts that you could use to drive some more engagement.

 - Riddles or anagrams – Remember, that people love to be challenged and enjoy showing off to their friends when they know the answer.
 You could easily put together some nice fun posts that ask your followers to solve a riddle or an anagram.

 - Caption competitions – These are really simple and can be very effective.
 Simply find a funny or interesting photograph, post it to your social media pages and ask your customers to come up with a caption for the post.
 You could even offer a prize for the best caption.